 The Arts-Centered series provides a forum to develop the skillsets that are unique to the creative sector.
 Workshops, panels, and artist talks in this series provide opportunities for arts professionals to deepen their understanding of core elements in and around their creative practice at various stages.
 Topics such as documentation and preservation of artworks, connecting to galleries, thinking creatively about affordable studio space, and developing a teaching practice aid artists in adopting a holistic approach to their careers.

 Registration fees for select educational offerings help cover direct program expenses, including speaker honoraria, materials, and other production costs.
 Individuals who are Artist Members and current BOLT, HATCH, and LAUNCH residents receive free or discounted registration.

 WE LOVE FEEDBACK!

 Whether or not you have attended an education program at Chicago Artists Coalition, we would love to hear from you.
-Fill out this short questionnaire about your career ambitions and needs, and help shape future FIELD/WORK programs and content on Chicago Artists Resource (CAR).
+Please click the link below.